6 Quirky & Delicious Restaurants In Weaverville, NC We Recommend This 2026

 Weaverville Restaurants Worth The Visit

-While the places below are my top picks, a few more not mentioned that are equally loved, especially by our readers, include Centreville Luncheonette, Well-Bred Bakery, Blue Mountain Pizza, and Twisted Laurel.
-Grab a craft beer and grub at Eluvium Brewing, too.
+While the places below are my top picks, a few more not mentioned that are equally loved, especially by our readers, include Centreville Luncheonette and Well-Bred Bakery.
+For family-friendly restaurants, head to Blue Mountain Pizza and Twisted Laurel.
+For casual diners, grab a craft beer and grub at Eluvium Brewing, too.

 Why Go – 💕 Fine Dining Date Night 🥂

 Glass Onion is our go-to for casual fine dining and a romantic date night.
-Although one of the pricier Weaverville restaurants on this list, the fresh food and incredible wine list are worth it.
-We love that you can dress up… or not.
+Although on the pricier side of Weaverville dining, the fresh ingredients and incredible wine list are worth it.
+Tom and I love that you can dress up… or not.
 Gotta love NC mountain living.
-Tom and I always have excellent service, and they came under new management mid-2025, who has kept much of the restaurant the same (which locals love).
+We always have impeccable service here.

 I most enjoy Glass Onion’s beet and salad appetizers and starters paired with generously portioned seafood and meat entrées.
 Their global Italian menu features anything from Sunburst trout, seared scallops (I will always order these), salmon, and pasta classics like gnocchi, rigatoni bolognese, and ravioli.